 The programme is structured along modules dedicated to your practical work, your written thesis, the theoretical and practical framework of filmmaking, and transdisciplinary work, including a range of elective courses.

 This cluster of modules is designed to give you the space and skills to develop your individual master's project.

 In the core module (Production, Concept, Exploration) you will develop the story or the concept of your project.
 In other modules, you will work on your production design and prepare the production of your film.
 If your aim is to gain experience in the financing of films, you will write a production dossier.
 If you wish to self-promote as a professional filmmaker, production company or artist, the Self-Marketing module will equip you with the necessary tools.

 Research and Written Thesis

 This cluster of modules is designed to guide you through your project-based or scientifically oriented research and towards your written master’s thesis.
 We encourage our students to consider the practical and the written thesis as two aspects of the same project and to establish a close link between the two.

-In the Framework module, we teach the theoretical and practical context of filmmaking.
+In the Documentary & Experimental module, we teach the theoretical and practical context of filmmaking.
 You will attend classes in narration theory, film- and media theory, film- and media history, image making, editing, documentary theory and various forms of expanded cinema.

-The Experiment module is a transdisciplinary module.
+The Workshops module is a transdisciplinary module.
 You will learn to work with the latest moving image technologies and address the challenges of working in a team.
-Working in groups with your fellow students, you will produce and present a short project.
+You will also work together with students of other MA programmes or other schools.